Work together, no matter where the team’s location is.

 People are the heart of any team.
-But in the case of remote working, a manager must make sure remote team is not only the best qualified but the best fit for organizational goal and work objective.
+In remote working, a manager must make sure the remote team is the best qualified and best fit for organizational goals and work objectives.

 According to LinkedIn’s 2019 Global Talent Trends report, 72% of talent professionals agree that work flexibility (which includes remote work options) will be essential for the future of HR and recruiting.

 Along with core competencies, trust and accountability are of prime importance while hiring a remote team.
-Some points that should be on the manager’s checklist to hire dedicated developers for effective remote team management are-
+Some points that should be on the manager’s checklist to hire remote software engineer for effective remote team management are-

 - High-Quality communication

 2. The Right Tools